jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The [meta-duovero][meta-duovero] layer described generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.

-I use this primarily as a template when starting new *Duovero* projects.
+I use this as a template when starting new *Duovero* projects.

 ### System Info

 The Yocto version is `1.8.1` the `[fido]` branch.

-The Linux `4.2.2` kernel comes from the [Linux stable][linux-stable] repository.
+The `4.2.3` Linux kernel comes from the [linux-stable][linux-stable] repository.

 The [u-boot][uboot] version is `2015.07`.